pretix/pretix-docs/docs/tutorial/event.md

 After clicking :btn:Continue:, we are now asked to provide a name and a short form for the event.
 We are going to create a simple example conference for this tutorial.
-Therefore, we will choose "Example Conference" for the "event name" field, and "ex-conf" for the "short form" field.
+Therefore, we will choose "Example Conference" for the "event name" field, and "ex-conf-2027" for the "short form" field.
 The short form is appended to the organizer's URL.
-In our case, this results in the following URL: [https://pretix.eu/ex-org/ex-conf](https://pretix.eu/ex-org/ex-conf).
+In our case, this results in the following URL: [https://pretix.eu/ex-org/ex-conf-2027](https://pretix.eu/ex-org/ex-conf-2027).

 {% include "note-short-form.md" %}